Hi, I’m Dr. Haley.

 The more spontaneously we engage with one another, the more likely your concerns are to manifest inside the therapy hour.
 As your anxiety or typical ways of relating surface in the safe context of our therapy relationship, I am committed to responding from a place of warmth and curiosity.
 I am committed to accepting all of the nuanced parts and pieces of your identity.
 My ultimate goal is to leverage our relationship to help you learn that you no longer have to relate to yourself and others in your old ways (such as trying to be perfect, abandoning your needs, pretending, being on guard around others, masking vulnerability, exercising control, or deflecting with humor).
 Lasting interpersonal change often starts in the therapy relationship.

-My therapy approach is integrative and draws on interpersonal, attachment-based, existential-humanistic, culturally-informed, and cognitive-behavioral approaches.
+My therapy approach is integrative and draws on interpersonal, attachment-based (i.e., Mentalization-Based Therapy), existential-humanistic, culturally-informed, and cognitive-behavioral approaches (i.e., Acceptance and Commitment Therapy, Exposure Therapy).